Communities

 Community FAQ

-This page covers how communities work, what shows on community streams, how question changes affect submissions, and how community participation relates to the main daily question.
+This page covers how communities work, what the links look like, how public, private, and protected visibility differ, how topic rotation and future questions work, where community descriptions appear, what shows on community streams, and how community participation relates to the main daily question.
 For broader site questions, read the main FAQ.

 What is a How Are We All community?

-A community is a shareable answer page and live board built around either today's main question or a custom question chosen by that community's owner.
+A community gives a group its own shareable answer page and live board.
+It can follow today's main question, use a custom question chosen by that community's owner, or rotate through a topic.

 How is a community different from the main daily question?